codio-content/MySQL-Altering_existing_databases_and_updating_data/.guides/content/Recap-ef8c.md

 Table definition is a little bit more complex in the way that we need to define the __table datatypes and constraints__.

-The _PRIMARY KEY_ and the _NOT NULL_ constraints resulted useful as we improve the functionality and reliability of our database tables.
+By defining the _PRIMARY KEY_ and the _NOT NULL_ SQL constraints we improve the functionality and reliability of our database tables.

+On the other hand when we *AUTO_INCREMENT* a _number-type_ field, we automate the insertion of fields like the `id` column's.

 ### Inserting data